nibi1/CO2_emmision/README.md

 # Problem Statement

-1)show the realtionship between different sources of CO2 and the correlation between Co2 and different sources gdp and population
+- show the realtionship between different sources of CO2 and the correlation between Co2 and different sources gdp and population
-2)show the correlation between total ghg emmision and different ghg gas such as methane co2 ,nitrous oxide, emmission and gdp and population of coountries
+- show the correlation between total ghg emmision and different ghg gas such as methane co2 ,nitrous oxide, emmission and gdp and population of coountries
-3)visualize the co2 emmision of by different continent and world over the years 4)show in a tabular format co2 emmision of by different continent and world in any particular year 5)visualoze the co2 mmision by different income group country 6)Co2 emmision by different country and their gdp over the years.
+- visualize the co2 emmision of by different continent and world over the years
+- show in a tabular format co2 emmision of by different continent and world in any particular year
+- visualoze the co2 mmision by different income group country
+- Co2 emmision by different country and their gdp over the years.